-I hold a BA with Honors from Swarthmore College, where I was a Mellon Mays Undergraduate Fellow.
+I graduated with Honors from Swarthmore College, where I was a Mellon Mays Undergraduate Fellow.
 I am a native bilingual in Spanish and English and have lived and studied in Spain and Latin America.
 Before graduate school, I taught at a farm-based education program in upstate New York, and later taught middle and elementary school Spanish.

 - Public Humanities Fellowship, New York Council for the Humanities (Fall 2016-Spring 2017)